Written with contributions by Megan Erickson, former SDSU Extension Nutrition Field Specialist.

 SDSU Extension will be traveling around South Dakota during the Spring and Summer of 2024 to provide dial gauge testing services.
 Use the yellow button below to take part in a survey to let us know what communities we need to visit!Take Survey

 Presto will test gauges at no charge.
 Just follow the included mailing instructions.
 Presto will only test gauges from these brands:

 National Presto Industries Inc.; 3925 North Hastings Way; Eau Claire, WI 54703-3703; Phone: 1.715.839.2121

 - Carefully remove dial gauge from canner and package in foam, bubble wrap or newspaper to avoid shipping damage.

-- Ship gauge only to the address below.
+- Ship gauge only to the Presto's mailing address.
 If you cannot remove the gauge from the canner lid, send canner lid with the gauge attached.

 - Gauges are checked within three working days of receipt and shipped for return.

 For questions regarding Presto's testing services, contact Presto Customer Service at 1.715.839.2121 or 1.800.877.0441

 NOTE: Only the above mentioned gauges can be checked by Presto.
 For specifics on other models of pressure canner gauges, please check with the manufacturer.
 All American for example, has been selling their pressure canners with both a dial and weighted gauge for each unit.
 Weighted gauges do not need to be tested.